 1. Parental supervision

-Electric ride-on cars are designed for toddlers and up, and make great toys for a 3 year old or a 10 year old alike, but it’s always good to have a grown-up looking on just in case.
+Electric ride on cars are designed for toddlers and up, and make great toys for a 3-year-old or a 10-year-old alike.
+But it’s always good to have a grown-up looking on just in case!

-2. Safety first
+2. Put safety first

-Make sure your little one belts up every time they drive their car – it not only keeps them safe on rough terrain, but it’s a useful life lesson for when they have a ‘real’ car when they are older.
+Seat belts are common as standard for kids ride on cars, and they’re there for a reason.
+Make sure your little one belts up every time they drive their car – it not only keeps them safe, but it’s a useful life lesson for when they have a ‘real’ car when they are older.